 I believe that we are seeing the consequences of allowing (encouraging?) people to focus on the external trappings of life rather than doing the hard work of delving into the internal values that determine character.
 From sports to politics, to the corporate leadership halls, we see the spectacular failings of character.
 In his new book, On the Road to Character, David Brooks notes that:

 “The use of words having to do with economics and business has increased, while the language of morality and character building is in decline.”

-Character is most often forged in the fiery crucible of adversity.
-The unintended consequence of wanting to help our children, friends and employees avoid what we feel are painful mistakes is that we do not let them forge iron clad values by which to live their lives.
-It is very easy to live a “surface,” materialistic life in our society today.
-It seems to me, that is not the life of a true leader.[Updated 9/16/2017]
+The firey crucible of adversity is what strengthens character.
+The unintended consequence of wanting to help our children, friends, and employees avoid what we feel are painful mistakes is that we do not let them forge iron clad values to live their lives.
+It is straightforward to live a “surface,” materialistic life in our society today.
+It seems that to live on the surface is not the life of a true leader.

 [Updated 9/16/2017 Lightly edited in 10/2020 for our new website.]